Guoba cuisine

-Guoba Cuisine (In Tianjin dialect//kɑ^{21} bɑ^{1} ʦʰaɪ̯^{53}//, homophony in Mandarin sounds like "Gaba Cuisine"), is a kind of authentic speciality and typical breakfast in Tianjin, China.
-There is nowhere to find its specific origin, as it is said to have a history of over 300 years.
-Guoba Cuisine is well known for its salty but delicious taste.
-It used to be divided into two categories: vegetarian and meat, though only the vegetarian version is still popular today.
-Dafulai Guoba Cuisine is the most representative time-honored brand in terms of Guoba Cuisine in Tianjin.
+Guoba cuisine (in Tianjin dialect//kɑ^{21} bɑ^{1} ʦʰaɪ̯^{53}//, homophony in Mandarin sounds like "Gaba cuisine") is a typical breakfast in Tianjin, China.
+Although its origin is unknown, it is thought to have a history spanning over 300 years.
+Guoba cuisine is known for its pleasantly-salty taste.
+It was divided into two varieties, vegetarian and meat, but only the vegetarian version is still popular.
+Dafulai Guoba Cuisine is the most iconic and long-lasting brand of Guoba dishes in Tianjin.
 In 1997, Dafulai Guoba cuisine was ranked among the first batch of "Famous Chinese Snacks" by the Chinese Cooking Association.
-Its cooking techniques had also already been listed in the second batch of Intangible Cultural Heritage of Tianjin city in 2009.

-Nowadays, Guoba Cuisine is most popular in its birthplace, Tianjin, while it is also sold in the Tianjin speciality restaurants in the Chinese gathering regions in America and Canada.
+In 2009, its cooking techniques were added to the intangible cultural heritage of Tianjin.
+Guoba cuisine is most popular in Tianjin, but can also be found in Tianjin restaurants in Chinese communities across the U.S. and Canada.